Koala Conservation Plan | Redland City Council

 Year 1 - Behaviour change report - Mar 2019 [PDF 2.6MB] Griffith University, Applied Road Ecology Group

-Dr Amy Blacker from Griffith University Applied Road Ecology Group shares information about how smart signs are slowing down drivers and helping to protect our wildlife in the video below.
+Dr Amy Blacker from Griffith University Applied Road Ecology Group shares information about how smart signs are slowing down drivers and helping to protect our wildlife.Watch the video

 Minjerribah koala monitoring